 Department teams, in conjunction with architects and builders, began by using small scale models, such as paper dolls, to design their floors.
 Blueprints were then tested in full-scale mock-ups constructed in a local warehouse.
 The various teams went through mock patient scenarios to test the design before the real construction begins.

 The building is being designed to support changes in the way the hospital delivers patient care in these areas.
 This will result in the hospital being able to serve more patients, as well as garner better patient satisfaction.
 Local participation has also been a major consideration in selecting firms to work on the design and construction of the new building, thereby supporting the local and regional economy.
 The expansion will also enhance the economy as Akron Children’s becomes an even more prominent employer and collaborator with local universities and businesses, as well as a magnet for healthcare professionals.
-Once the tower opens in 2014, Akron Children’s will add an estimated 175 new employees.
+Once the Kay Jewelers Pavilion opens in 2015, Akron Children’s will add an estimated 175 new employees.
 A recent study indicated our local economic impact to be more than $1 billion annually.